frankhaege/personal-webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Senior Lecturer in the Department of Politics and Public Administration at the University of Limerick.

-My research interests include Legislative Politics, European Union Politics, and Historical Political Economy.
+In my research, I study the involvement and interactions of various types of actors in legislative decision-making as well as their relative influence on policy processes and outcomes, mainly in the context of the European Union.
+I am also interested in classic political science questions about the historical development of political parties, electoral competition, and democratic institutions more broadly.

+This site provides information about my research and publications.
+It also provides access to quantitative data sets and other research outputs.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-220728.pdf" "newtab" >}}CV{{< /staticref >}}.